mehtajinesh/GCP-Data-Engineer-Path/module-3-modernize-data-lake-data-warehouse/02-building-a-data-lake/part-1-introduction-data-lake.md

 - load the data into a data warehouse only after you have a schema defined and the use case identified
 - take the raw data that exists in a data lake, and transform it, organize it, process it, clean it up and then store it in a data warehouse
-- tends to be structured and semi-structured data that is organized and placed in a format that makes it conducive for querying and analysis
+- tends to be structured and semi-structured data that is organized and placed in a format that makes it conductive for querying and analysis